stedda/docs/README.md

 #### Troubleshooting

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
-- Page loads as a 404 - Make sure you are running in a folder with `mints.json`
+- Page loads as a 404 - Make sure you are running in a folder with `mint.json` and some other stuff....